Featured image of post Creating a short link service using Cloudflare Workers KV

 Now navigate back to the Worker (Workers & Pages > Overview > {Worker Name} ).

-On the Settings tab, go to Variables, scroll down to KV Namespace Bindings, and click Add binding.
+On the Settings tab, go to Bindings, and click + Add.

 A screenshot of the Cloudflare dashboard showing the Settings menu for the worker with a left menu with Variables selected and a section showing KV Namespace Bindings and a Add binding button

-Add a variable name and select the KV Namespace that you just created.
-Next to the Deploy button, click the downwards arrow, and click the Save menu item, then the Save button.
+Add a variable name (ex: redirects) and select the KV namespace that you just created.
+Next to the Deploy button, click the downwards arrow, and click the Save version menu item.

 A screenshot of the Cloudflare dashboard showing the KV Namespace Bindings configuration with an input field for Variable name, with the text redirects, and a dropdown field named KV Namespace with aka-redirect selected.
 There is a Cancel button and a Deplot button with an arrow which is selected, and the Save option is selected from the menu